apache/cordova-docs/docs/en/edge/guide/platforms/ios/config.md

-* `KeyboardDisplayRequiresUserAction` (boolean, defaults to `true`): set to `false` to open the keyboard when form elements get focus via the JavaScript focus() call.
+* `KeyboardDisplayRequiresUserAction` (boolean, defaults to `true`): set to `false` to open the keyboard when form elements get focus via the JavaScript `focus()` call.

         <preference name="KeyboardDisplayRequiresUserAction" value="false"/>

-* `SuppressesIncrementalRendering` (boolean, defaults to `false`): set to `true` to wait until all new view content has been received before it is rendered.
+* `SuppressesIncrementalRendering` (boolean, defaults to `false`): set to `true` to wait until all new view content has been received before it renders.

         <preference name="SuppressesIncrementalRendering" value="true"/>

-* `KeyboardShrinksView` (boolean, defaults to `false`): set to `true` to shrink the WebView when the keyboard comes up.
-The WebView shrinks instead of the viewport shrinking and the page scrollable.
-This applies to apps that position their elements relative to the bottom of the WebView.
+* `KeyboardShrinksView` (boolean, defaults to `false`): set to `true` to shrink the webview when the keyboard comes up.
+The webview shrinks instead of the viewport shrinking and the page scrollable.
+This applies to apps that position their elements relative to the bottom of the webview.
 This is the default behaviour on Android, and makes a lot of sense when building apps as opposed to webpages.

         <preference name="KeyboardShrinksView" value="true"/>